ahmadawais/Proposal-Modern-Tooling/README.md

 #### STATS

 The [create-guten-block](https://github.com/ahmadawais/create-guten-block) is used by ~200 Gutenberg WordPress plugins on the WordPress.org repo (As per my knowledge, that is 90% of the total plugins using Gutenberg on WP.org).
-It's also been download 100,000+ times.
+CGB has about ~1500 Stargazers/forks and has been downloaded 100,000+ times.

 The reason to share this context and the stats is to make a point that developers need to have better tooling at their disposal for not only a better development experience but also building plugins/themes based on Gutenberg with high-quality code.
 These stats are a testament towards the need of such tooling.